 If you make an appointment with your doctor due to diabetes warning signs, they will want to know:

 - family history

-There are several tests to diagnose diabetes:
+There are several tests that can diagnose diabetes.
+These include:

 - A1C: This test shows what your blood glucose level has averaged for the last 2 or 3 months.
 This does not require you to fast or drink anything.

-- Random plasma glucose test: You can have this test any time and do not need to be fasting.
+- Random plasma glucose test: You can have this test done any time and do not need to be fasting.

 Diabetes can be treated in several ways.
 Diet, physical activity, and careful monitoring are important if you have diabetes, no matter which type of diabetes you have.